 - Head south on Blackwater Canyon Trail for 0.3 miles

 You won’t have to travel far from Albert Falls to get to Douglas Falls.
 Travelers will cross a bridge and come to a gate that is open to foot traffic only.
 A short path behind the gate leads directly to the base of the falls.
+You can swim in the water pooled beneath Douglas Falls.

 4. Big Run Falls